-- 1. Public information and education - a. produce and distribute the quarterly Water Column newsletter - b. sponsor the annual Indiana Lake Management Conference - c. prepare informational brochures prepare lake assessment reports - d. conduct training and informational workshops - 2.
-Technical assistance - a. assist lake associations with interpreting water quality data - b. attend lake association meetings - c. present programs to lake associations - 3.
-Volunteer lake monitoring - a. citizen volunteers monitor water transparency on 80 Indiana lakes - b. volunteers in an expanded program collect monthly samples for total phosphorus and chlorophyll a analysis - 4.
-Lake water quality assessment - a. conduct routine assessments of water quality on Indiana lakes - b. identify regional and/or temporal patterns in lake data - c. identify lake conditions that warrant further attention - 5.
-Coordination with other state and federal lake programs - a. work with other state and federal agencies to coordinate efforts and enhance the protection of Indiana lakes
+1. Public information and education

+- produce and distribute the quarterly Water Column newsletter - sponsor the annual Indiana Lake Management Conference - prepare informational brochures - prepare lake assessment reports - conduct training and informational workshops - 2.
+Technical assistance - assist lake associations with interpreting water quality data - attend lake association meetings - present programs to lake associations - 3.
+Volunteer lake monitoring - citizen volunteers monitor water transparency on 80 Indiana lakes - volunteers in an expanded program collect monthly samples for total phosphorus and chlorophyll a analysis

+- 4. Lake water quality assessment - conduct routine assessments of water quality on Indiana lakes - identify regional and/or temporal patterns in lake data - identify lake conditions that warrant further attention

+5. Coordination with other state and federal lake programs

+• work with other state and federal agencies to coordinate efforts and enhance the protection of Indiana lakes

-In 2005, Cordry Lake and East Lake were monitored according to the Expanded Monitoring protocols of the Indiana Clean Lakes Program, with the addition of E. coli bacteria sampling at two sites on the lake.
+In 2005, Sweetwater Lake was monitored according to the Expanded Monitoring protocols of the Indiana Clean Lakes Program, with the addition of E. coli bacteria sampling at two sites on the lake.
 Results of the monitoring efforts are summarized in the tables below and the site specific data is included in Appendix 2.

-Volunteers on Cordry Lake and East Lake have been collecting data as part of the ICLP for several years, although no data was collected for East Lake during 2004.
+Volunteers on Sweetwater Lake have been collecting data as part of the ICLP for several years.
 Volunteers collect water clarity data using a Secchi disk.
 The weighted black & white colored disk is lowered into the water column until no longer visible.
 This depth is recorded.
 The measurement gives us an idea about the transparency of the water, which is a function of the amount of suspended sediment, algae, and other material.
 Secchi disk transparency has been linked to lake eutrophication, which is a measure of how productive the lake is.
 Eutrophication is a natural process by which a waterbody slowly accumulates sediments and nutrients, begins to support abundant plant life, and eventually disappears.
 Eutrophication of waterbodies can be rapidly accelerated by human interference, such as excessive sedimentation from runoff or from the addition of nutrients that accelerate plant growth.
-Table 10 & 11 below depict results of the Secchi disk collection over the past seven years.
-According to interpretations from ICLP, the trend for water clarity in indicates a slight improvement over the seven year data collection period in Cordry Lake.
-The Indiana statewide average Secchi depth reading in 2005 was 7.8 feet; Cordry Lake was well above the state average.
-Although the trend data for East Lake is not quite as comprehensive over the seven year period, the trend indicates a slight decrease in clarity in East Lake.
-The 2005 average for East Lake was only slightly below the statewide average.
+Table 9 below depicts results of the Secchi disk collection over the past seven years.
+According to interpretations from ICLP, the trend for water clarity in Sweetwater Lake indicates a slight improvement in water clarity over the sampling period.
+The Indiana statewide average Secchi depth reading in 2005 was 7.8 feet; Sweetwater Lake was well above the state average.